KentenRoth/100DaysOfCode/README.md

 After I did my coding today I felt rather confused.
 I think I spent to much time trying to figure out the magic of how things worked.
 I understood what was going on and understood the code, but I think I was trying to figure out the magic in the library I was using.
 I will spend some time researching tonight, and I hope to have a moment of understanding.

 ---

+Day 62

+I got some coding in tonight but I do not feel great about what I did.
+My mind has been foggy all day and I just had issues of staying focused and on topic.
+I hope it just a bad day and not coming down with something and getting sick.
+I'll be up early in the morning and I will see how I feel.
+I'll skim over what I did today to see if I still understand what was going on or if it would be best to just go over everything again.

+---